Code24x7-R/Cell-Sim/README.md

 ## Goals

 To create a CCES package in a single html for easy deployment on desktop, notebook, phone and tablet.
+Note that while based on life science, it is just a sim. 😎

 ## Features